Written November 2019 by Kim Owens & Hilda Dunford (@OurBlindSide)

 Envision VIP Sports Camps, PA.

-Helen Diller Home/beach camp NJ
+Helen Diller Home/Beach Camp NJ

-One thought on “On Your Mark, Get Set, Go!
+3 thoughts on “On Your Mark, Get Set, Go!
 How Do You Keep Your Blind/VI Child Active & Safe?”